Shubham-Prabhu/portfolio/assignment34.md

+### Assignment 3 & 4: Critique by Design

-### Rate of homelessness: Data and Image taken from https://apnews.com/article/business-47662ad74baf4bb09f40619e4fd25a94
+#### Rate of homelessness: Data and Image taken from https://apnews.com/article/business-47662ad74baf4bb09f40619e4fd25a94

 Top Ten State with highest rates of homelessness and US average